 Join the CC Developer Community

-Join our Slack, IRC, or mailing list communities to meet other developers interested in Creative Commons, get feedback on your projects, and talk with CC's full-time engineering staff.
+Join our Slack or mailing list communities to meet other developers interested in Creative Commons, get feedback on your projects, and talk with CC's full-time engineering staff.
 You can also keep up with us on the CC Open Source Blog or via Twitter.

 CC Developers: For general technical discussion open to all members.
 Join on Google Groups or by sending an email to